Chiuuu0209/distill_img2latex/README.md

 # specify your configuration path and name here
 ```

 - We provide a config template in `conf/__config.yaml` for you to start with.
-You can also use `conf/__config.yaml` as a reference to create your own config file.And we have all ours experiments' config in `conf/experiments` folder.Please specify `pretrained_weight` and `save_dir` and replace default configuration if your want to reproduce our experiments.
+You can also use `conf/__config.yaml` as a reference to create your own config file.
+- And we have all ours experiments' config in `conf/experiments` folder.Please specify `pretrained_weight` and `save_dir` and replace default configuration if your want to reproduce our experiments.

 ## Config setting
 ```yaml